acdh-oeaw/Canasta-Kubernetes/README.md

 ## Installation

 First, make sure you have a Kubernetes cluster ready, and that namespace fina is created.
+The FINA MediaWiki instance will use external MariaDB server.

 Then, clone the repository: